SergioCoboLopez/ELN_Sergio/docs/february_23/week_1.md

 \end{equation*}
 $$

-This equation does not tell us anything per se.
-However, the inflows and outflows carry different concentrations (and masses) of DOC.
+This equation is not informative in itself.
+However, the water inflows and outflows carry different concentrations (and masses) of DOC.
 Let us look at rate of the mass of DOC in the arks ($$M_a$$):

 $$
 \begin{equation*}